Stern Grove Festival: History

 The first summer concert of the first annual Stern Grove Festival was held on July 10, 1938 and performed by the Bay Region Symphony of the Federal Music Project.
 In 1943, the San Francisco Ballet performed at the Stern Grove Festival for the first time and has since become a staple in the summer season lineup.

 In 1963, during the 25th Anniversary Season, the San Francisco Symphony performed; the photographer Ansel Adams was in attendance and took a series of photographs of the grove.
 Three years later, in 1966, the Festival had its first ever jazz concert, with Turk Murphy, John Handy, and Vince Guaraldi performing; the concert was taped and televised nationally on the Bell Telephone Hour.
 In 1980, a documentary about Stern Grove aired on PBS stations across the country.

 Renovations on the Sigmund Stern Grove began in 2004 and were completed in time for the opening of its 68th season in June 2005.
 In May 2020, the Stern Grove Festival was canceled for the first time since World War II due to the COVID-19 pandemic; however, a TV special entitled "Best of Fest" was aired using archival footage of the festival and attracted more than half a million viewers.

 Notable acts

-Some notable acts who have performed at the Stern Grove Festival have included: Leann Rhymes (2022), The Isley Brothers (2019), Ziggy Marley (2018), Kool & the Gang (2017), Janelle Monae (2016), Julieta Venegas (2016), Randy Newman (2015), Talib Kweli (2015), Smokey Robinson (2014), Michael McDonald (2013), Anita Baker (2012), and Roberta Flack (2009).
+Some notable acts who have performed at the Stern Grove Festival have included: Patti Smith (2023), LeAnn Rimes (2022), The Isley Brothers (2019), Ziggy Marley (2018), Kool & the Gang (2017), Janelle Monae (2016), Julieta Venegas (2016), Randy Newman (2015), Talib Kweli (2015), Smokey Robinson (2014), Michael McDonald (2013), Anita Baker (2012), and Roberta Flack (2009).
+Numerous cultural institutions in San Francisco also routinely take the stage during the Festival, including the San Francisco Opera, the San Francisco Ballet, the San Francisco Symphony.
+Notably, the musical lineup is frequently international in nature, spotlighting artists from across North, Central, and South America, Africa, the Caribbean, and Europe.
+A full list of performing artists is detailed below.